ejwww/SAGE-plus/README.md

 # SAGE-plus
 GraphSAGE++: Weighted Multi-scale GNN for Graph Representation Learning

-### Copyright

-Feel free to use it.
-It's my privilege to help you.

 ### PyTorch Geometric Datasets Loading Guide

 PyTorch Geometric (PyG) is a library built on PyTorch that offers a wide range of tools for dealing with graph data.
 This document outlines how to obtain some common datasets - Amazon, Cora, Pubmed, Citeseer, and PPI - using PyG.